Psychiatrists in Mankato, MN

 Madeline Jacobs is a board certified Psychiatric Mental Health Nurse Practitioner.
 She holds a Master of Science in Nursing from Oregon Health & Science University and has been working in the psychiatric field since 2015.
 She has worked at the Los Angeles LGBT Center, the largest LGBT Center in the country, and would love the opportunity to broaden the reach of LGBTQ+ affirming mental health care through telepsychiatry.
 She is trained in EMDR (eye movement desensitization and reprocessing), an evidence-based trauma therapy.
 She takes a trauma-informed perspective on mental health care.

 I am here to help.
-I am accepting new clients ages 13 and older and can treat a wide range of mental health conditions including (but not limited to) depression, anxiety, ADHD, PTSD, perinatal, and post-partum related mental health disorders.
+I am accepting new clients ages 13 and older.
+I can prescribe for a wide range of mental health conditions including (but not limited to) depression, anxiety, ADHD, PTSD, perinatal, and post-partum related mental health disorders.
 Together, my patient and I will come up with a treatment plan that best meets his/her individual needs and gets him/her back to the life he/she once enjoyed.
 The care I provide is evidence-based, integrative, and patient-centered.

 I am here to help.
-I am accepting new clients ages 13 and older and can treat a wide range of mental health conditions including (but not limited to) depression, anxiety, ADHD, PTSD, perinatal, and post-partum related mental health disorders.
+I am accepting new clients ages 13 and older.
+I can prescribe for a wide range of mental health conditions including (but not limited to) depression, anxiety, ADHD, PTSD, perinatal, and post-partum related mental health disorders.
 Together, my patient and I will come up with a treatment plan that best meets his/her individual needs and gets him/her back to the life he/she once enjoyed.
 The care I provide is evidence-based, integrative, and patient-centered.

 Online Psychiatrists